-- 1. All biological resources mitigation, monitoring, and compliance measures proposed and agreed to by the Project owner; - 2.
-All biological resources conditions of certification identified as necessary to avoid or mitigate impacts;

-- 3. All biological resource mitigation, monitoring and compliance measures required in federal agency terms and conditions, such as those provided in the USFWS Biological Opinion; - 4.
-All sensitive biological resources to be impacted, avoided, or mitigated by Project construction, operation, and closure; - 5.
+- 1. All biological resources mitigation, monitoring, and compliance measures proposed and agreed to by the project owner; - 2.
+All biological resources Conditions of Certification identified as necessary to avoid or mitigate impacts; - 3.
+All biological resource mitigation, monitoring and compliance measures required in federal agency terms and conditions, such as those provided in the USFWS Biological Opinion; - 4.
+All sensitive biological resources to be impacted, avoided, or mitigated by project construction, operation, and closure; - 5.
 All required mitigation measures for each sensitive biological resource; - 6.
 All measures that shall be taken to avoid or mitigate temporary disturbances from construction activities; - 7.
 Duration for each type of monitoring and a description of monitoring methodologies and frequency; - 8.
 Performance standards to be used to help decide if/when proposed mitigation is or is not successful; - 9.
 All performance standards and remedial measures to be implemented if performance standards are not met; - 10.
-Biological resources-related facility closure measures including a description of funding mechanism(s); - 11.A process for proposing plan modifications to the CPM and appropriate agencies for review and approval; and - 12.
-A requirement to submit any sightings of any special-status species that are observed on or in proximity to the Project site, or during Project surveys, to the California Natural Diversity Data Base (CNDDB) per CDFG requirements. - 13.
+Biological resources-related facility closure measures including a description of funding mechanism(s);

+- 11.A process for proposing plan modifications to the CPM and appropriate agencies for review and approval; and - 12.
+A requirement to submit any sightings of any special-status species that are observed on or in proximity to the project site, or during project surveys, to the California Natural Diversity Data Base (CNDDB) per CDFG requirements.

-Verification: The Project owner shall submit the final BRMIMP to the CPM at least 30 days prior to start of any preconstruction site mobilization and construction-related ground disturbance, grading, boring, and trenching.
+Verification: The project owner shall submit the draft BRMIMP to the CPM at least 30 days prior to start of any preconstruction site mobilization and construction-related ground disturbance, grading, boring, and trenching.
+At the same time, the project owner shall provide to BLM, CDFG, and USFWS a copy of all portions of the draft BRMIMP relating to desert tortoise and any other federal or state-listed species.
+The project owner shall provide the final BRMIMP to the CPM at least seven days prior to the start of any construction-related ground disturbance, grading, boring, or trenching.
 The BRMIMP shall contain all of the required measures included in all biological Conditions of Certification.
 No construction-related ground disturbance, grading, boring or trenching may occur prior to approval of the final BRMIMP by the CPM.

-If any permits have not yet been received when the BRMIMP is first submitted, these permits shall be submitted to the CPM within 5 days of their receipt, and the BRMIMP shall be revised or supplemented to reflect the permit condition within at least 10 days of their receipt by the Project owner.
-Ten days prior to site and related facilities mobilization the revised BRMIMP shall be resubmitted to the CPM.
+If any permits have not yet been received when the final BRMIMP is submitted, these permits shall be submitted to the CPM within five days of their receipt, and the BRMIMP shall be revised or supplemented to reflect the permit conditions.

-To verify that the extent of construction disturbance does not exceed that described in this analysis, the Project owner shall submit aerial photographs, at an approved scale, taken before and after construction to the CPM.
-The first set of aerial photographs shall reflect site conditions prior to any preconstruction site mobilization and construction-related ground disturbance, grading, boring, and trenching, and shall be submitted at least 60 days prior to initiation of such activities.
-The second set of aerial photographs shall be taken subsequent to completion of construction, and shall be submitted to the CPM no later than 90 days after completion of construction.
-The Project owner shall also provide a final accounting in whole acres of the areas of vegetation communities/cover types present before and after construction.
+To verify that the extent of construction disturbance does not exceed that described in these Conditions, the project owner shall submit aerial photographs, at an approved scale, taken before and after construction to the CPM, BLM, USFWS, and CDFG.
+The first set of aerial photographs shall reflect site conditions prior to any preconstruction site mobilization and construction-related ground disturbance, grading, boring, and trenching, and shall be submitted prior to initiation of such activities.
+The second set of aerial photographs shall be taken subsequent to completion of construction, and shall be submitted to the CPM, BLM, USFWS, and CDFG no later than 90 days after completion of construction.
+The project owner shall also provide a final accounting in whole acres of the areas of vegetation communities/cover types present before and after construction.
+Construction acreages shall be rounded to the nearest acre.